ReneeBe/ReneeBe/README.md

 ## Hey there, I'm Renee.

-I'm a native New Yorker and an early bird.
-I'm a New York City history buff, a map nerd, and an amateur bicyclist.
+I'm a software engineer, a map nerd, and an amateur bicyclist.

 I'm experienced in Javascript, Node.js, Express, React, Redux, and React-Native, but learning more all the time -- right now it's Swift.